UIMA-Messaging/uima-desktop/README.md

 ```

 where both `EJABBERD_SERVICE` and `GATEWAY_BASE_URL` can configure the app to run on either the production or staging environment by pre appending *staging.* or not to the URLs respectively.

+> ⚠ Please note that the either the staging or production clusters must be running, otherwise the most of the features won't be accessible.

 ## Features
 Some of the features this instant messaging application offers include but are not limited to